 Although saving money isn’t usually a primary motivation for home gardeners, we do occasionally get asked about the economics of home-grown food, and whether it really makes sense.
-So we cranked open a Google-sheet, plugged in a few assumptions, and this is what we found… (original spreadsheet here, if you’d like to play with it)
+So we cranked open a Google-sheet, plugged in a few assumptions, and this is what we learnt… (original spreadsheet here, if you’d like to play with it)

 If you consider only the upfront purchase cost, then buying fresh herbs from the supermarket is likely to be your cheapest option.
 The problem with buying herbs from the supermarket is that they’re usually only available in a fixed quantity – and that quantity is usually much more than we need for making a single dish.
 So what happens?
 We keep them in the bottom of the refrigerator for a week before throwing three-quarters of them away.
 Food waste is a massive issue.
 In fact here in the US, we throw away about 40% ($121bn p.a.) of the food we produce.

 It seems relevant, therefore, to think not only about the initial purchase price but also the number of harvests or uses we can get per plant.
 The nice thing about growing our own food, is that when we harvest the plant will regrow and replenish itself.
 For the purposes on this exercise we’ve assumed that a consumer gets 3 harvests per plant when they grow their own basil, compared to only 1 for supermarket basil.